linode/docs/docs/websites/hosting-a-website.md

         sudo nano /etc/apache2/apache2.conf

-3. Make sure that the following values are set:
+3. Make sure that the following values are set  In Ubuntu 14.04 LTS, you will need to append the module section noted below to the end of your apache2.conf file:

     ~~~ apache
     KeepAlive Off